-- 1. Hispanic students (orange) underscores that some students can continue to benefit from English learner strategies even after successful reclassification. - 2.
+- 1. Hispanic students are scoring 13.6 points behind the standard, with a four-point decline over the past year.
+This trend signals a need for targeted attention and support to address the gap and reverse the decline. - 2.
 Socio-economically disadvantaged (yellow) it cannot be assumed that all students have access to materials and supports in their home environment when considering activities and planning lessons. - 3.
-Overall, MMS students are performing well at 20 points above standard
+Overall, MMS students are performing well at 20 points above standard.